agritheory/beam/beam/docs/handling_unit.md

 | Cocoplum         | Storeroom          |            123 |       	 -20 Ea |
 | Cocoplum Puree   | Work In Progress   |            012 |        1 liter |
 | Cocoplum         | Scrap              |                |           1 Ea |

+#### Cancelling Repack and Manufacture Entries

+Similar to Material Transfer entries, when cancelling a Repack or Manufacture Stock Entry, a dialog appears to choose the recombine behavior.
+The dialog shows each consumed (source) handling unit paired with its corresponding produced (target) handling unit.
+All rows are pre-selected for recombination by default.

+**Recombine (Default):** When rows are selected:
+- The consumed handling unit is restored to its original quantity
+- The produced handling unit is removed from inventory
+- The transformation is completely reversed
+- Best for correcting data entry errors or voiding incorrect manufacturing entries

+**Keep Separate:** When rows are unchecked:
+- The consumed handling unit receives its quantity back
+- The produced handling unit also retains its quantity
+- Both handling units coexist in inventory
+- Useful for maintaining audit trails when a production run needs to be reversed but you want to preserve the separate handling unit records for compliance or tracking purposes

 #### BOM Scrap Item
 In a Manufacturing or Repack Stock Entry, scrap items can be toggled to create a Handling Unit corresponding with their scrap quantity.
 This can be changed after a BOM is submitted.